takoikatakotako/en.swiswiswift.com/content/post/2020-02-18/index.md

 +++
-title =  "タップでセクション区切りのListViewにチェックを入れる"
-url = "2020-02-18"
-date = "2020-02-18"
+title =  "Tap to check the section-delimited ListView" url = "2020-02-18" date = "2020-02-18"
-description = "タップでセクション区切りのListViewにチェックを入れる"
-tags = [
+description = "Tap to check the section-delimited ListView" tags = [
     "Swift"
 ]